Jeevithha/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the libraries and read the data frame using pandas.
+1.Import the libraries and read the data frame using pandas.

 2.Calculate the null values from dataframe and apply label encoder.